Our requirements of external suppliers

 As one of the world’s largest financial service institutions, we understand that we need to lead by example in the way we do business.
 We seek to reinforce our business integrity by striving to improve the service that we provide, making responsible decisions in how we manage the business, and actively managing the social and environmental impact of what we do to help individuals, communities, businesses and economies progress and grow.

 Our approach to the way we do business needs to be adopted by our suppliers when acting on behalf of Barclays.
-To ensure a common understanding of our approach which will help us collectively drive the highest standards of conduct, we have created our Supplier Code of Conduct, which details our expectations for Environmental Management, Human Rights, Diversity and Inclusion; and living the Barclays Values.
+To ensure a common understanding of our approach which will help us collectively drive the highest standards of conduct, we have created our Third Party Code of Conduct, which details our expectations for Environmental Management, Human Rights, Diversity and Inclusion; and living the Barclays Values.

 For Barclays to meet its legal obligations in the countries in which it operates, it is critical that services comply with local disability and equality laws.
 In addition, Barclays has a longstanding commitment to accessibility - ensuring that people with disabilities and older people can apply for jobs with us, be employed by us and do business with us.
 This is a key enabler to achieve our ambition to become the most accessible and inclusive FTSE company.